ICSharperNow/Devious-Bulk-Launcher/README.md

 This application was created to simplify account management in a manner that is very similar to TriBot's Bulk Account Launcher.

 This project by no means has any associating with the Devious Client or it's creator jbx5.
-This project's intentions are to help people manage a vast number of accounts in an efficient manner.
+This project's intentions are to help individuals manage a vast number of accounts in an efficient manner.

 # Getting Started

+In order to use this utility successfully you will need to modify the RuneLite.java file within the existing Devious Client.
+You will also need to install the "unethical-autologin" plugin located here: https://github.com/melxin/devious-plugins-extended/tree/master/unethical-autologin - credit to Melxin

+##test

 # Contact